kenOfYugen/dotfiles/README.md

 ### Compositor

 A legendary hackerman from the unixporn server patched picom for their own needs/fun and added transitions.
 They were also nice enough to share their work.
 As their discord username was `phisch`, their edit of picom became to be known as `phicom`.
-For fun, I merged their edits with [ibhagwan's]
-(https://github.com/ibhagwan/picom) fork of picom to get transitions and nice antialiased corners.
+For fun, I merged their edits with [ibhagwan's](https://github.com/ibhagwan/picom) fork of picom to get transitions and nice antialiased corners.
 It is called `phicom2`, and is under the `~/.bin` directory.
-Use it at your own risk, it is not official.
-I DID NOT WRITE ANY CODE, ALL I DID WAS TYPE A FEW GIT COMMANDS AND SOLVED MERGE CONFLICTS.
+Use it at your own risk, it is not official. **I DID NOT WRITE ANY CODE, ALL I DID WAS TYPE A FEW GIT COMMANDS AND SOLVED MERGE CONFLICTS.
 IF SOMETHING BREAKS, DO NOT GO ASKING FOR HELP TO THE COMPTON/PICOM/PICOM_FORK DEVS.
 AGAIN, USE AT YOUR OWN RISK.
-All credit goes to the compton devs, picom devs, ibhagwan, and phisch.
+All credit goes to the compton devs, picom devs, ibhagwan, and phisch.**

+If you want to use a more stable picom, grab the original or any fork you like.
+Edit the `picom.conf` file to remove the corners and blur (if the other picoms don't support it).
+Also make sure to edit the `autostart.lua` for picom.

 ## Setup